Συλλέκτης ροής

 • UHS-I Micro SD memory card slot

-The GR IV Monochrome will sell for a recommended price of $2199.
+The GR IV Monochrome sells for a recommended price of $2199.
 This is a 46% premium over the list price of the standard GR IV, suggesting Ricoh feels that the mono version will have a smaller audience to foot the development costs.
 The MSRP in the UK is £1599, which is only a 33% mark-up over the standard version's original list price.

 Index